aergonaut/secretary-bird/README.md

-# secretary-bird
+# Secretary Bird

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that
+> makes sure you've filled out all your paperwork correctly!

 ## Setup